mtnemeth/unideb-cloud-infra/cli/dynamodb.md

 # DyanmoDB

-In this exercise, we create a DynamoDB table, insert a few items and query the table.
-Alternatiely, you can use the AWS console (web UI) to do the same.
+In this exercise, we create a DynamoDB table, insert a few items and query the table with the CLI.

 When commands return scrollable output, use the arrow keys to scroll and `q` to exit.